xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ### Run 5 Switch to Implicit Method ([Crank-Nicolson](https://en.wikipedia.org/wiki/Crank–Nicolson_method))

-In this run, we switch the algorithm to an _implicit_ method known as the [_Crank-Nicolson_](https://en.wikipedia.org/wiki/Crank–Nicolson_method) method.
+In this run, we switch the algorithm to an [_implicit_](https://en.wikipedia.org/wiki/Explicit_and_implicit_methods) method known as the [_Crank-Nicolson_](https://en.wikipedia.org/wiki/Crank–Nicolson_method) method.
+In an _implicit_ method, the solution at any point, _x_, is a linear system of equations involving other points, _x_, at the current time as well as solution(s) from previous times.
+So, each time step involves the solution of a linear system of equations.

 ```
 ./heat alpha= dx=0.01 dt= bc0= bc1= ic= alg=crankn eps= maxi= savi=50 save= outi=